heysokam/docs/diabotical/map-export.md

 2. Import the file to blender
 3. Add `Weld` modifier set to `1m`, and apply it
 4. Add `Decimate` modifier, set to `Planar : 45deg : UV`, and apply it
-5. Import the resulting model to Source or Q3 engine
+5. Export the resulting model to Source or Q3 engine

 ## Exporting as .map
 It's possible to export as `.map`, but it takes a long time for the exporting of big maps, even with geometry simplified.
 There is an addon for it in quBit's blender trello board